luizottavioc/python-concepts/README.md

 # PythonConcepts 🐍
 <hr>
 Python exercises to practice some concepts.
-Manipulation of text files, API data consumption, API REST.
+Manipulation of text files, API data consumption, API REST, Data Analysis.

 - <b> Covid data in Brazil: </b> <br>
  Consuption of covid data in Brazil from "disease.sh" API and treatment of the data so that it appears in a more visible way for users <br>